nosqlgeek/rl-primarydb-ws/articles/RedisOSSArchitecture.md

 .
 An exception is Redis on Flash in Redis Enterprise.

 Further details about the eviction policies can be found here: https://redis.io/topics/lru-cache

+## Persistency

+There are mainly two persistence options:

+* AOF: The append only file persistence logs every write operation received by the Redis server.
+You can enforce to write to the file for every write operation or every seconds.
+* RDB: The RDB persistence performs point-in-time snapshots of your dataset at specified intervals.

+Further details can be found here: https://redis.io/topics/persistence